casanovalx/better-control/README.md

 > [!NOTE]
 > The application follows your system GTK theme for a native and integrated look.

-## What's New
-- Complete refactor of the code
-- A lot of bug fixes and optimization

 > [!NOTE]
 > This project is under active development.
 Contributions, feature requests, ideas, and testers are welcome!